Musafirkhana

-Dadra(3 km),Bisara Paschim (2 km), Dharauli (2 km), Pure Prem Shah (3 km), Pindara Karnai (3 km), Kasthuni Paschim (3 km) are some nearby villages of Musafirkhana.
-Musafirkhana is surrounded by Baldirai Tehsil towards the East, Milkipur Tehsil towards the East, Shahgarh Tehsil towards the South, and Jamo Tehsil towards the West.

-Amethi, Sultanpur, Faizabad, Ayodhya are nearby cities to Musafirkhana.

-It is on the border of the Sultanpur District and Faizabad District, with the latter toward the North.

 History

 At the turn of the 20th century, Musafirkhana was described as a small and run-down village that was of no importance besides being the tehsil headquarters.
 Why it was chosen as the seat of a tehsil is unclear — it was originally all the way in the corner of the tehsil, and was possibly chosen so that officials could keep an eye on the Kandu nala, which was formerly affected by bandits and dacoits.

 Musafirkhana was originally a bazar — or rather sarai, as the name indicates — built on the village lands of Bhanauli.
 Their combined population in 1901 was 2,058, a quarter of whom were Muslims.
 At that time, Musafirkhana had a police station, pound, school, and dispensary.